-The Model is working to ensure the cost of care doesn’t outpace growth in Vermont’s economy and to improve the health of Vermonters over time.
-It has set ambitious goals and benchmarks that will be measured over 5 years and beyond.
-The outcomes we’re trying to achieve require significant upfront investment, effective management, robust engagement, ongoing tracking, and adjustments and improvements along the way:
+Vermont’s All-Payer Model Agreement aims to align health care cost growth with the growth of the Vermont economy and to improve the health of Vermonters over time.
+It sets ambitious goals and benchmarks that will be measured over 5 years.
+The outcomes the APM sets out to achieve require significant upfront investment, effective management, robust engagement, ongoing tracking, and possible model adjustments and improvements along the way.
+The Agreement outlines three types of targets for Vermont:

 - Through the Model, we are tracking health care spending across 5 years, with the goal of keeping the average increase in costs to 3.5% – and no more than 4.3% – between 2018 and 2022.
 We’ll be evaluating our goal over a 5-year period as we expect health care utilization and costs to fluctuate year-to-year.

 - One of the most ambitious goals of the Model is to improve the health of Vermonters over time.
 Specifically, the Model aims to increase access to primary care, reduce deaths from suicide and drug overdose, and lower prevalence of chronic disease.
 These measures were informed and shaped by stakeholders throughout the state.
-We have achieved the first step of establishing baselines for each of these goals, and we have results from the Model’s first year (2018).
-As data for each subsequent year of the Model becomes available, we will track against these benchmarks, carefully evaluate our progress, and make adjustments as we learn what works along the way, knowing that moving the needle on population health is a long-term effort.
-We will also transparently share results with the public as they are available.
+As data for each year of the APM becomes available, we are tracking performance against these benchmarks and carefully evaluating our progress, knowing that moving the needle on population health is a long-term effort.
+In line with the Board’s purpose to provide transparency, we will share results on the state’s progress with the public as they become available.

 - We also track how many providers and Vermonters are participating in the model.